Turret ship: American developments

 The gun turret was independently invented by the Swedish inventor John Ericsson in the United States.
 Ericsson designed USS Monitor in 1861.
-Erickson's most prominent design feature was a large cylindrical gun turret mounted amidships above the low-freeboard upper hull, also called the "raft".
+Ericsson's most prominent design feature was a large cylindrical gun turret mounted amidships above the low-freeboard upper hull, also called the "raft".
 The raft extended well past the sides of the lower, more traditionally shaped lower hull.
 A small armoured pilot house was fitted on the upper deck towards the bow, however, its position prevented Monitor from firing her guns straight forward.
 (Note: Ericsson later admitted that this was a serious flaw in the ship's design and that the pilot house should have been placed atop the turret.)
 One of Ericsson's prime goals in designing the ship was to present the smallest possible target to enemy gunfire.

 The turret's rounded shape helped to deflect cannon shot.
 A pair of donkey engines rotated the turret through a set of gears; a full rotation was made in 22.5 seconds during testing on 9 February 1862.
 This design was technologically inferior to Coles', and made fine control of the turret difficult.
 If turret rotation overshot its mark it was difficult to make a correction.
 Either the engine would have to be placed in reverse or another full rotation was necessary.

 Including the guns, the turret weighed approximately 160 LT; the entire weight rested on an iron spindle that had to be jacked up using a wedge before the turret could rotate.
 The spindle was 9 in in diameter, which gave it ten times the strength needed in preventing the turret from sliding sideways.
 When not in use, the turret rested on a brass ring on the deck that was intended to form a watertight seal.
 In service, however, this proved to leak heavily, despite caulking by the crew.
 The gap between the turret and the deck proved to be a problem as debris and shell fragments entered the gap and jammed the turrets of several s, which used the same turret design, during the First Battle of Charleston Harbor in April 1863.
 Direct hits at the turret with heavy shot also had the potential to bend the spindle, which could also jam the turret.

 The turret was intended to mount a pair of 15 in smoothbore Dahlgren guns, but they were not ready in time and 11 in guns were substituted.
 Each gun weighed approximately 16000 lb.
 Monitors guns used the standard propellant charge of 15 lb specified by the 1860 ordnance for targets "distant", "near", and "ordinary", established by the gun's designer Dahlgren himself.
 They could fire a 136 lb round shot or shell up to a range of 3650 yd at an elevation of +15°.